Ellen White (footballer): 2017–19: Birmingham City

 White left Notts County in 2017 and signed for Birmingham City after her contract had expired.
 Despite being offered a new contract by Notts County, White made the move to the West Midlands, which seemed even more prudent after the latter were disbanded.
-White scored the winning penalty against Chelsea to take Birmingham to the 2017 FA Women's Cup Final where they were defeated 4–1 by Manchester City.
-During the FA WSL Spring Series, White scored two goals in four appearances.
+White scored the winning penalty against Chelsea to take Birmingham City to the 2017 FA Women's Cup final where they were defeated 4–1 by Manchester City.
+During the FA WSL 1 Spring Series, White scored two goals in four appearances.
 Birmingham City finished in seventh place.
 During the 2017–18 season, her 15 goals in 14 matches ranked first in the league.
 She scored a game-winning brace against Bristol City on 28 March and a hat-trick against Arsenal on 29 April securing the club's 3–0 win.
 Birmingham City finished in fifth place during the regular season.
 During the 2018–19 season, White scored six goals in eight appearances.
-On 17 April 2019, she scored a brace against Everton lifting Birmingham City to a 3–1 win.
+On 17 April 2019, she scored a brace against Everton, lifting Birmingham City to a 3–1 win.
 On 28 April, she scored a game-winning brace against Liverpool.
 Birmingham City finished in fourth place during the regular season with a record.

 2019–22: Manchester City

 In May 2019, White announced she was joining Manchester City, signing on 1 July on a two-year deal.
 At the start of the 2019–20 season, White suffered a knee injury requiring surgery causing her to miss the 2019 Women's International Champions Cup and the first three months of the season.
 White's first appearance for Manchester City was in their Champions League defeat to Atlético Madrid.
 White's first goal for the club was against her former club Birmingham City in the League Cup.
 On 7 November 2020 White became the second player in WSL history to reach fifty goals after she scored a brace in Manchester City's 8–1 victory over Bristol City.
 On 7 February 2021 she became the all-time record goal scorer in the WSL, having scored 55 times to Vivianne Miedema's 54.
 On 22 May 2021, White signed a two-year contract with Manchester City, keeping her there until 2023; White announced her retirement on 22 August 2022 after winning the Euros with England.
-Earlier in the month she had not returned to training with the other Lionesses in the Manchester City squad after the Euro break, citing "personal reasons" at the time.
+Earlier in the month, she had not returned to training with the other Lionesses in the Manchester City squad after the Euro break, citing "personal reasons" at the time.